Saimanish123/search_benchmark/README.md

 # Search Algorithm Benchmarking Tool

-Welcome to the Search Algorithm Benchmarking Tool—a comprehensive platform I built for the DSE 3241 Principles of Artificial Intelligence course.
+Welcome to the Search Algorithm Benchmarking Tool.

 This isn't just a toy implementation of A*.
 It's a full-stack, highly instrumented testbed for classical search algorithms.
 It lets you run head-to-head performance benchmarks, evaluate the mathematical properties of custom heuristics, and even uses a meta-agent to dynamically select the optimal search strategy based on real-world constraints like memory limits and required optimality.